just-containers/s6-overlay/README.md

 needed, but if you have old user scripts containing shebangs such as `#!/usr/bin/execlineb`, installing these symlinks will make them work.
 5. `syslogd-overlay-noarch-3.0.0.0.tar.xz`: this tarball contains
-definition for a `syslogd` service.
+definitions for a `syslogd` service.
 If you are running daemons that cannot log to stderr to take advantage of the s6 logging infrastructure, but hardcode the use of the old `syslog()` mechanism, you can extract this tarball, and your container will run a lightweight emulation of a